 St Dunstan's College is not a school that seeks to test and re-test students as the main driver of academic development.
-However, we do believe that regular, timely, and meaningful assessment at important stages across an academic journey is the best way to help students and teachers understand academic strengths and weaknesses, and hence empower them to respond constructively.
+However, we do believe that regular, timely, and meaningful assessment at important stages across an academic journey is the best way to help students and teachers understand academic strengths and weaknesses, and hence empower them to respond constructively to individualised feedback.
 Central to achieving this is student awareness and ownership of their own development, supported and encouraged by staff.
 To that end, the following outlines our assessment and tracking cycle.

-For Years 11, 12, and 13 the following types of assessment occur across the year.
+For Years 9, 10, 11, 12, and 13 the following types of assessment occur across the year.

-- Platform Tests are sat in lesson time soon after the start of the year and are designed to ensure students beginning new courses have an early, secure grounding in the basics to build on. - Benchmark Tests are sat in lesson time at key points in the year and are designed to provide students and staff with an indicator of current attainment levels in relation to examination mark schemes.
-They inform follow up conversations regarding support, targets, and sometimes choices.
+- Platform Tests are sat in lesson time soon after the start of the year and are designed to ensure students beginning new public examination courses have an early, secure grounding in the basics to build on. - Benchmark Tests are sat in lesson time at key points in the year and are designed to provide students and staff with an indicator of current attainment levels in relation to examination mark schemes.
+They inform follow up conversations regarding support, targets, and sometimes

-• Trial Examinations.
-These are sat in formal exam conditions and happen twice per academic year for students in Year 11 and once per year for students in Year 13.
-They are designed to give students as realistic an experience as possible of Public Examination, to guide staff over making forecast grades for public examinations, and to shape follow up conversations regarding support, targets, and choices.
+- subject choices. - Trial Examinations.
+These are sat in formal exam conditions and happen once per academic year for students in Year 11 and Year 13, and follow distinct examination timetables.
+They are designed to give students as realistic an experience as possible of Public Examination, to guide staff over making forecast grades for public examinations, and to shape follow up conversations regarding support, targets, and sometimes subject choices.

 The progress of Years 7, 8, 9 and 10, for whom there are no public examinations at the end of the year, is driven less by grade awareness and more by the need to track and develop strong approaches and behaviours associated with effective and enjoyable learning.
-End of year examinations do result in grades that can indicate likely potential at GCSE, but tracking through the year will focus as much on approaches to study as actual attainment.
+End of year examinations do result in grades that can indicate likely potential at GCSE, but tracking through the year will focus as much on approaches to study and individual progress as on actual attainment.
 Students who focus on improving the quality and consistency of their learning behaviours rather than being fixed mainly on grades will be happier, more creative thinkers, and will also, in the long run, be more successful academically.
 As a College we champion this approach to developing strong learning approaches through our reporting and tracking of Learning Scores, which reflect student engagement with subject, response to feedback, collaboration, strategies for study, and homework.
 These characteristics of strong learning are, of course, still championed and reviewed in the Middle School and Sixth Form, too.